CAIP-222: Wallet Authenticate JSON-RPC Method

 Simple Summary

-This CAIP defines a JSON-RPC method to authenticate wallet ownership/control of a blockchain account.
+This CAIP defines a JSON-RPC method to authenticate wallet ownership/control of one or more blockchain account(s), on one or more specific chains.

 Abstract